 Thankfully, enterprise marketers and their leadership teams have another, more viable option for collecting consent and sending consent updates to their core technologies for activation.

-Moving from a traditional CMP to martech with consent management functionality
+Moving from a traditional CMP to tech with consent management functionality

-The best consent management technology available to your organization today is a solution that helps you put customer identity at the center of your marketing and martech stack.
+The best consent management technology available to your organization today is a solution that helps you put customer identity at the center of your marketing and tech stack.

 For instance, certain customer data platforms (CDPs), like BlueConic, have built-in consent management functionality.
 Technology like this is your best bet for handling core tasks associated with CCPA and GDPR compliance (e.g., processing personal data and data subject requests) and properly utilizing your consented first-party data.